Campus card

-A campus credential, more commonly known as a campus card or a campus ID card is an identification document certifying the status of students, faculty, staff or other constituents as members of the institutional community and eligible for access to services and resources.
+A campus credential, more commonly known as a campus card, a campus ID card, or a student ID card, is an identification document certifying the status of an educational institution's students, faculty, staff or other constituents as members of the institutional community and eligible for access to services and resources.
 Campus credentials are typically valid for the duration of a student's enrollment or an employee's service.